ricketytoc/tp/docs/DeveloperGuide.md

 Aspect: What is considered a duplicate employee:
 * **Alternative 1:** Check if the name of the given employee matches the name of another employee in EmployeeManager.
   * Pros: Only need to check for duplicate names.
-  * Cons: Employees can have the same names so it is not realistic to restrict the addition of employees to only employees with different names.
+  * Cons: Employees can have the same names, so it is not realistic to restrict the addition of employees to only employees with different names.
 * **Alternative 2 (current choice):** Check if the ID of an employee matches the ID of another employee in EmployeeManager.
   * Pros: Able to store employees with the same attributes if their IDs are different.
   * Cons: Need to store an additional field for ID.